 Steinbeck’s final sentiments are so comforting to me.
 It’s not too late!
 When we are on the same page and both feeling this deep love, it will be there.
 “The main thing is not to hurry.
 Nothing good gets away.”

-To work with Nina, please visit Coaching By Nina Rubin.
+To work with Nina, please contact her.